 Mantis Care Information

-This live mantis care sheet is based on over 10 years of experience raising large numbers of praying mantises as pets and answering people's questions about them.
+This live mantis care sheet is based on about 20 years of experience raising large numbers of praying mantises as pets and answering peoples' questions about them.

 Please keep in mind that any live insect caresheet on the Internet will likely reflect the experiences of a single person.
 While I like to think my credibility is high, due in part to the fact I own the mother of all mantis websites--Mantidforum.Net, I would like to be very clear about the benefit of owning a good book on the subject.
 There is really only one out there and I will not pretend that my mantis caresheet even begins to cover what is available in the book "Praying Mantids Keeping Aliens", by Orin McMonigle.
 While the caresheet below is undoubtedly one of the best and most extensive online care sheets on the subject, I make no effort here to write an entire book's worth of content.
 Please feel free to email me with specific questions.
 Also, please read the section about Buying Mantises if you are considering your first pet mantis.
 There are some important things you should be aware of.